-John explains the décor at The White Horse as being “Hard Rock Cafe meets British Museum”, which describes the interior and feeling perfectly.
+John explains the décor at The White Horse as being “Hard Rock Cafe meets British Museum,” which describes the interior and feeling perfectly.
 One of the coolest things that we liked, first and foremost, was Audrey the taxi from the tv show Super Nanny, who is parked outside the restaurant.
-Bev has taken many a ride in such a Hackney taxi growing up in Scotland, it equals pure nostalgia for her, for Lora, she just wants to get behind the wheel…maybe we’ll go back in the summer for a little photo shoot with Audrey.
+I’ve taken many a ride in such a Hackney taxi growing up in Scotland, it equals pure nostalgia, and for Lora, she just wants to get behind the wheel…maybe we’ll go back in the summer for a little photo shoot with Audrey.

 Seriously, there is just so much to check out, and as John explained, some people let all the antiques and memorabilia wash right over them, and some scholars come with notebooks and pens and study it all.